 Broker Non-Votes.
 A broker non-vote occurs when Common Shares held by a broker are not voted with respect to a particular proposal because the broker does not have discretionary authority to vote on the matter and has not received voting instructions from its clients ("broker non-votes").
 If your broker holds your Common Shares in its name and you do not instruct your broker how to vote, your broker will only have discretion to vote your Common Shares on "routine" matters.
 Where a proposal is a "non-routine" matter, a broker who has not received instructions from its clients does not have discretion to vote its clients' uninstructed Common Shares on that proposal.
-At the Annual Meeting, each of the Charter Amendment (Proposal No. 2) and Approval of Auditors (Proposal No. 3) is considered a routine matter.
+At the Annual Meeting, the Approval of Auditors (Proposal No. 2) is considered a routine matter.
 The Election of Directors (Proposal No. 1) is considered "non-routine," and your broker will not have discretion to vote on this proposal.
 Broker non-votes will be counted towards determining whether or not a quorum is present.